devychen/Course_Understanding_LLMs/RECAP.md

     - Output layer: produce the final outputs
 - Connections (**weights**): an associated weight that determines the strength and direction of influence from a neuron's input to its output. *Learnign in NNs are generally just adjusting these weights to improve performance.*
 2. Types
-- FNN (Feedforward neural networks): info flows in one-direction: input-hidden-output
+- FFNN (Feedforward neural networks): info flows in one-direction: input-hidden-output
 - RNN (Recurrent ~): designed to process sequential data where the output depends on the current & **past** input
 - CNN (Convolutional ~): specilised for processing grid-like data (e.g. images, videos)